David Carroll: Our bumpy ride

 As far as sports is concerned, nobody misses baseball more than me.
 Heck, I was loyal to the Atlanta Braves in the late 1980s, when they played to an empty stadium every night.
 There was no illness, just an epidemic of bad pitching, strikeouts and errors.
 I used to call the ballpark on game day.
 I’d ask, “What time does the game start?”
 They would reply, “What time can you be here?”

 But again, I would be amazed if the abbreviated 60-game season (plus playoffs) actually happens.
 Despite the precautionary measures being taken in the clubhouse and on the field, do we really expect these strapping 25-year-old athletes to live in a bubble around the clock?
-All it takes is one positive case, and the team is pretty much shut down.
-Multiply that by thirty teams.
+All it takes is one positive case and the team is pretty much shut down.
+Multiply that by 30 teams.

 That’s why there is so much concern from high school to the NFL about the ultimate contact sport.
 In baseball, the butt-slapping, high-fives and victory celebrations can be curbed.
 In football, a few dozen guys are in each other’s grille for three hours each week.
 Again, all it takes is one case.